butler-fp7/endpoints/README.md

 The endpoints app can be deployed through [Capistrano](https://github.com/capistrano/capistrano).
 The `deploy.rb` file located in the config folder needs to be customized.

+### Exception Notification

+Endpints uses the [exception_notification](https://github.com/smartinez87/exception_notification) gem to report notifications in production.
+In order to use it, the config/production.rb file needs to be configured with the sender address (the email address used to send messages) and the list of recipients.
+These values can be set either as environment variables or directly in the production.rb file.

+### Host

+The host where is application is deployed needs to be set in the config/production.rb (see `config.action_mailer.default_url_options`).

 ### Google Analytics (or other analytics apps)

 The Google Analytics tracking code can be inserted on every page.
 It has to be set as a setting ([rails-settings-cached](https://github.com/huacnlee/rails-settings-cached)) stored in the database.
 To setup the tracking code, fire a console (`bundle exec rails c`) and set the code with the following command: